tonywei92/cpumon/README.md

 - `-no-beep`: Disable beep notification (default: false)
 - `-notify-with`: Command to run on notification (default: "")

+## Changelog

+For a detailed history of changes, please refer to the [CHANGELOG.md](CHANGELOG.md) file.

 ## Contributing

 Thank you for considering contributing to `cpumon`!
 We welcome contributions in the form of bug reports, feature requests, and pull requests.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.